EU Warns Finfluencers To Be Careful With Their Investment Advice

 Some finfluencers are experts in their field, understand the rules and regulations, and only offer opinion and advice that they are legally qualified and regulated to offer.
 Some finfluencers make it up as they go along or try to influence the price of financial assets that they already own, without declaring it.

 A finfluencer may not even have any financial knowledge at all.
 They may be influential in a totally unrelated subject area, yet could be offering financial advice to their followers.
-Their reasons for doing so might be naivety and self-interest, but more usually they're being paid to promote a certain investment, stock or asset class to their followers.
+Their reasons for doing so might be naivety and self-interest, but more usually, they're being paid to promote a certain investment, stock, or asset class to their followers.

 Finflluencers in Germany

-Although a bank-influencer cooperation boosts trust for the influencer, there is no criteria or certification process for being a finfluencer.
+Although bank-influencer cooperation boosts trust for the influencer, there is no criteria or certification process for being a finfluencer.
 Financial influencers are neither certified nor supervised by local authorities, including the German Federal Financial Supervisory Authority (BaFin).

 The lack of accreditation and supervision can lead to even financially illiterate influencers giving financial advice on social media and online platforms.
 The results of such scenarios can be drastic for consumers.
 A study dated May 2023 revealed that less than 6% of finfluencers know what they are talking about.